Module server.db.custom_types

 Classes

-class UTCDateTime (*args: Any, **kwargs: Any)
+class UTCDateTime (*args: Any, **kwargs: Any)-

 Expand source code

-class UTCDateTime(TypeDecorator): impl = DateTime cache_ok = True def process_bind_param(self, value: datetime | None, dialect: Dialect) -> datetime | None: if value is not None: if not value.tzinfo or value.tzinfo.utcoffset(value) is None: raise TypeError("tzinfo is required") value = value.astimezone(UTC).replace(tzinfo=None) return value def process_result_value(self, value: datetime | None, dialect: Dialect) -> datetime | None: if value is not None: value = value.replace(tzinfo=UTC) return value
+class UTCDateTime(TypeDecorator): impl = DateTime cache_ok = True def process_bind_param(self, value: datetime | None, dialect: Dialect) -> datetime | None: if value is not None: if not value.tzinfo or value.tzinfo.utcoffset(value) is None: raise TypeError("tzinfo is required") value = value.astimezone(UTC).replace(tzinfo=None) return value def process_result_value(self, value: datetime | None, dialect: Dialect) -> datetime | None: if value is not None: value = value.replace(tzinfo=UTC) return valueAllows the creation of types which add additional functionality to an existing type.

 This method is preferred to direct subclassing of SQLAlchemy's built-in types as it ensures that all required functionality of the underlying type is kept in place.